Joints of varieties: Introduction

-Previously, Iliopoulou~\cite{Ili15b} proved the multijoints theorem for algebraic curves of bounded degree in $\RR^d$, but it was unknown how to to generalize from $\RR^d$ to $\FF^d$, despite knowledge of the joints theorem for a single set of curves.
+Previously, Iliopoulou~\cite{Ili15b} proved the multijoints theorem for algebraic curves of bounded degree in $\RR^d$ (here by bounded degree we mean that the leading constant $C$ depends on the maximum degree of the curves), but it was unknown how to to generalize from $\RR^d$ to $\FF^d$, despite knowledge of the joints theorem for a single set of curves.
 This is because Zhang's proof~\cite{Zha20} of the multijoints theorem for lines (\cref{thm:mult-lines}) does not easily adapt to curves.